Order of the White Rose (1886–1915)

-The Order of the White Rose was a Jacobite society founded in 1886 by Bertram Ashburnham as a successor to the Cycle Club.
+The Order of the White Rose was a Jacobite society founded in 1886 by Bertram Ashburnham, 5th Earl of Ashburnham, as a successor to the Cycle Club.
 The Order attracted many writers and artists and began the Neo-Jacobite Revival that flourished in the 1890s.
 The Order closed during the First World War, but in 1926 the Royal Stuart Society was formed to carry on its ideal and mission.

 History

 Jacobites support restoration of the House of Stuart to the thrones of England, Scotland, and Ireland.
 Following the defeat of the Jacobite rising of 1745, Jacobitism was rigorously suppressed, and Jacobite sympathisers had to form secret clubs and societies to discuss their ideas in private.
 One prominent example was the "Cycle of the White Rose" usually known as the Cycle Club, which had been founded in 1710 by the Williams-Wynn family in North Wales.
 The Cycle Club continued to meet under the family's patronage until the 1860s.